 Reward and incentive accounts

-NatWest gives you cashback on your bills and travel insurance – but unlike many other big banks, it offers no initial switching incentive and has a monthly fee, so make sure you compare your options and get the best deal.
+NatWest gives you cashback on your bills and travel insurance, but it does have a monthly fee, so make sure you compare your options and get the best deal.

-NatWest Premier accounts offer a series of benefits, including a subscription to The Times.
+NatWest Premier accounts offer a series of benefits, such as worldwide travel insurance.
 However, Premium accounts are only available if you have a certain annual income or amount of savings, so you’ll have to check if you meet the criteria first.

-NatWest’s student account offers a decent overdraft option up to £2,000, and you can also choose between an Amazon Prime membership, a National Express coachcard or a tastecard with discounts on your meals.
-However, if none of these perks appeals to you, you can check and compare our selection of student accounts.
+NatWest’s student account offers a decent overdraft option and often has seasonal incentives.
+However, if these perks don’t appeal to you, you can check and compare our selection of other student accounts.

 With NatWest’s children account, children between 11 and 17 can manage their pocket money easily and safely.
 However, if your children are younger and you want them to get an early start at budgeting, you can compare the alternatives on our dedicated page – some accounts can be opened when they are as young as seven.

 - Perks.
-Different NatWest current accounts come with different perks, but in general, you have a good range of options to choose among, from cashback on bills, travel insurance, mobile phone insurance and car insurance (breakdown cover).
+Different NatWest current accounts come with different perks, but in general, you have a good range of options to choose from, including cashback on bills, travel insurance, mobile phone insurance and car insurance (breakdown cover).

 - Multiple ways to bank.
 With NatWest you can manage your account online 24/7, but you can also register to telephone banking or discuss your option in person at your local branch.

-- Mobile Banking App.
-These days, being able to access your account from your smartphone is a must.
+- Mobile banking app.
 NatWest’s mobile app has a clean design and allows you to manage all your NatWest accounts in the same place – including the business ones.

 - Global acceptance.
 NatWest’s cards are all either Mastercard or Visa, so you won’t really have to worry about where you can use them and where you can’t.